Lightning-AI/pytorch-lightning/docs/source/introduction_guide.rst

 The Model
 ---------

-The :class:`~pytorch_lightning.core.LightningModule` holds all the core research ingredients:
+The :ref:`lightning_module` holds all the core research ingredients:

 - The model